cofinalsubnets/lisa/readme.md

-call by value with right-to-left argument evaluation, but for many specific primitive functions the compiler produces code with different behavior (eg. left-to-right shortcut evaluation). left-to-right evaluation as a rule is a planned feature. the compiler also does a certain amount of static type and arity checking, so some obvious programming errors will be caught immediately.
+call by value with right-to-left argument evaluation, but for many specific primitive functions the compiler produces code with different behavior (eg. left-to-right shortcut evaluation). the compiler also does a certain amount of static type and arity checking, so some obvious programming errors will be caught immediately.